Saka signs long-term Arsenal contract extension to end speculation over future | Goal.com

 Arsenal have announced that Bukayo Saka has put pen to paper on a new long-term deal with the club, ending any speculation that he might leave the Emirates upon the conclusion of the 2029-20 season.

-The teenager, who has been in the Gunners' ranks since he was seven years old, had been turning heads since making his first-team debut, impressing with his dribbling skills, trickery and an eye for a killer pass.
+The teenager, who has been with the Gunners since he was seven years old, had been turning heads since making his first-team debut in 2018, impressing with his dribbling skills, trickery and an eye for a killer pass.

 Teams monitoring his situation will have to shelve their plans for now, however, with the 18-year-old pledging himself to Arsenal for the foreseeable future.